 Neuroscience Social

-The Neuroscience Institute hosts a monthly Neuroscience Social, typically held on Fridays from 4:00 to 6:00 pm.
+The Neuroscience Institute hosts a monthly Neuroscience Social, typically held on a Friday from 4:00 to 6:00 pm.
 These events bring the community together and provide an opportunity for students and faculty to engage in discussions and build connections.

 Neuroscience Annual Retreat

 The community reunites every year in September for the annual Retreat.
-This 1.5-day event features a diverse schedule with talks presented by guests speakers, faculty members, students, and postdocs; poster presentations; career development workshops; and recreational activities.
+This 1.5-day event features a diverse schedule of talks presented by nationally recognized guests, faculty members, students, and postdocs, and includes poster presentations, career development workshops, and recreational activities.

 COMMUNITY CALLS